• Skip to primary navigation

-This post shows you how to build a flashing LED light circuit with red and green LEDs.
+This post explains how to build a flashing LED light circuit using red and green LEDs.

 What is a Alternate Red Green LED Flasher Circuit:

-An alternate red green LED flasher circuit is a simple electronic circuit that alternately flashes red and green light emitting diodes LEDs.
+An alternate red green LED flasher circuit is a simple electronic circuit that alternately flashes red and green LEDs.

-This type of circuit is often used for decorative purposes, such as in holiday decorations or signaling applications where a visual alternation between red and green lights is desired.
+This kind of circuit is often used for decorative purposes including in signaling applications or holiday decorations where a visual change between red and green lights is needed.

 Parts List: